 What are ‘The Cotswolds’?

-The Cotswolds is a designated 'Area of Outstanding Natural Beauty' with characteristic stone walls and buildings, open skies, rolling grasslands, beech woods and captivating villages which makes it an outstanding English landscape - a landscape once experienced, never to be forgotten.
+Since 1966 the Cotswolds has been designated as an ‘Area of Outstanding Natural Beauty’.
+It is characterised by honey-coloured stone walls and buildings, open skies, rolling grasslands, beech woods and captivating villages which makes it an outstanding English landscape – a landscape once experienced, never to be forgotten.